-This class contested for the first time in 1985, is open to crews over 18 and follows the Junior format in four racing stages over the Easter weekend.
+This class was contested for the first time in 1985 and is open to crews over 18.
+It follows the Junior format with four racing stages over the Easter weekend.
 The senior crews start as directed in Devizes between 0930 and 1030 on Good Friday, and between 0900 and 1000 at Newbury and Marlow.
-The K1s start 30 mins before the top of the tide whilst the Junior K2s start as the tide turns.
+The K1s start 30 minutes before the top of the tide whilst the Junior K2s start as the tide turns.
 This makes for a great spectacle at Westminster as you end up with two big finishes as opposed to one.